MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionRule.md

 - The report submission rule doesn't exist (the Get-ReportSubmissionRule cmdlet returns no output).
 - The report submission policy exists (the Get-ReportSubmissionPolicy returns output).

 The SentTo parameter identifies the email address of the reporting mailbox.
-Your organization needs a report submission rule only to send user reported messages to the reporting mailbox.
+Your organization needs a report submission rule only to send user reported messages to the reporting mailbox using Microsoft or third-party reporting tools in Outlook (the Microsoft integrated reporting experience is turned on).

 When you set the email address of the reporting mailbox in the Microsoft 365 Defender portal at <https://security.microsoft.com/securitysettings/userSubmission>, the same email address is also set in the *\-ReportSubmissionPolicy cmdlets:

-- Microsoft integrated reporting: The ReportJunkAddresses, ReportNotJunkAddresses, and ReportPhishAddresses parameters.
+- Microsoft integrated reporting using Microsoft reporting tools in Outlook: ReportJunkAddresses, ReportNotJunkAddresses, and ReportPhishAddresses (all three must be the same value).
-- Third-party tools: The ThirdPartyReportAddresses parameter.
+- Microsoft integrated reporting using third-party reporting tools in Outlook: ThirdPartyReportAddresses.

 When you use this cmdlet to set the email address of the reporting mailbox, the corresponding parameters in the *\-ReportSubmissionPolicy cmdlets are not updated.